 “Nope, “ said Robby, suddenly.
 “I ‘put them together’ so you’d have a some misdirected bad guys to fight.
 I got help from that guy over there, Brody. “ One of the Watchdogs waved.

 “NONE OF THIS WAS REAL?”
 Chameleon, who was still on the ground, shouted.
 “I got beat up for this!
 I thought this whole thing was real and all it was was an INTERVENTION?”
 Chameleon stomped over to me and glared through the plastic mask.
 “You’ll pay for making me suffer, Clark.
 You too, Clark Jr. The great thing about Chameleon’s,” he started, slowly backing away, “Is that they blend into the shadows.”
 He tried to stealthily run out of the gymnasium but ran into the door frame instead.
 He stood up, shrugged and stalked off.

-I sat down, out of breath.
+I laid down on one of the bleachers, out of depth.
 The actual party would be starting soon.
 I looked around, noticing that the ‘Watchdogs’ had knocked some snack bowls over and deflated the inflatable Grim Reaper.
 I lay down, trying to gather my feelings before getting things fixed.
 Emily sat down next to me and rubbed my shoulder.